Daniele-Gregori/Lectures-notebooks/README.md

 After a first partially failed attempt with the creation of SMP (Symbolic Manipulation Program), in 1986 Stephen founds the company Wolfram Research, which in 1988 finally launches the first version of Mathematica.

 Mathematica is an historical name, suggested to Stephen Wolfram by Steve Jobs, according to the principle: "Take the generic name for a thing and then romanticize it".
-However, in following decades, this software has become something much more general of the mere mathematics.
+However, in the following decades, this software has become something much more general than mere mathematics.

 Thus Stephen often defines the "Wolfram Language" as a "computational language", which amounts to a "notation" enabling its users to "think computationally", by analogy with how the invention of the mathematical notation, far from being trivial, has made easier the scientific thought and discoveries.